DMedina559/minecraft/scripts/README.md

 Download the script to your desired folder

 ```
-wget -P /path/to/your/directory https://raw.githubusercontent.com/DMedina559/minecraft/main/scripts/bedrock-server-manager.sh # Downloads the script to the path you choose
+curl -o /path/to/your/directory/bedrock-server-manager.py https://raw.githubusercontent.com/DMedina559/minecraft/main/scripts/bedrock-server-manager.py # Downloads the script to the path you choose

-chmod +x /path/to/your/directory/bedrock-server-manager.sh # Makes the script executable IMPORTANT
+chmod +x /path/to/your/directory/bedrock-server-manager.py # Makes the script executable IMPORTANT (Linux only)
 ```
 Its recommened to download the server to a folder just for the minecraft servers